kathsherratt/kathsherratt/README.md

 ### About

 I'm Kath, a research assistant at the LSHTM in London.
-I work in the [epiforecasts](https://epiforecasts.io/) team, which focuses on developing tools for the real-time analysis of epidemics.
+I work in the [epiforecasts](https://epiforecasts.io/) group, which focuses on developing tools for the real-time analysis of epidemics.
 We are based in the [Centre for Mathematical Modelling of Infectious Disease](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases).

 Currently I mostly work on collaborative modelling - collecting, combining and evaluating the projections of multiple independent models.
 This mostly comes about from working on the development of the European [Forecast](https://covid19forecasthub.eu/) and [Scenario](https://covid19scenariohub.eu/) Hubs.
 Before that, I worked on supporting the emergency response to COVID-19, mostly in the UK.